-1 Charge Dropped Against Missouri Gov. Eric Greitens, As He Resigns From Office
+1 Charge Against Missouri Gov. Eric Greitens Dropped As He Resigns From Office

 Prosecutors have dropped one felony charge against Missouri Gov. Eric Greitens, who will be will be resigning on Friday amid scandals about alleged misbehavior on the campaign trail and in the bedroom.

+The governor's resignation was the result of a deal with prosecutors, who agreed to drop the charge if Greitens stepped down, St. Louis Public Radio reports.

-The case dropped on Wednesday, a computer tampering felony charge, stems from the the campaign finance violations — Greitens allegedly took a list of donors to his charity and improperly used it for fundraising.
-Prosecutors say they have enough evidence to convict Greitens but that his conviction wouldn't be worth pursuing.
+The charge of computer tampering that was dismissed Wednesday stems from accusations of campaign finance violations — Greitens allegedly took a list of donors to his charity and improperly used it for fundraising.
+Prosecutors say they have enough evidence to convict Greitens but that his conviction wouldn't be worth pursuing after his resignation.

 Greitens is also accused of taking a nude photo of a lover without her permission and using it to attempt to blackmail her into silence; a special prosecutor is currently deciding whether to refile charges in that case.